benyakirten/translation-website/README.md

 ### Future changes:
 1. Better layout of the flask app
+2. Allow users to not translate the recipe

 ### Changelog:
 These have only been tracked since February 2021: